1978 California Proposition 13: Sales disincentives, higher housing costs

 Proposition 13 alters the balance of the housing market because it provides disincentives for selling property, in favor of remaining at the current property and modifying or transferring to family members to avoid a new, higher property tax assessment.

 Proposition 13 reduces property tax revenue for municipalities in California.
 They are forced to rely more on state funding and therefore may lose autonomy and control.
 The amount of taxes available to the municipality in any given year largely depends on the number of property transfers taking place.
 Yet since existing property owners have an incentive to remain in their property and not sell, there are fewer property transfers under this type of property tax system.

 California also has high rates of migrants from other countries and states, which has contributed to more demand for housing, and it has low amounts of moderately priced housing.
 The different tax treatment can make real estate more valuable to the current owner than to any potential buyer, so selling it often makes no economic sense.

 Commercial property owners

 Owners of commercial real estate benefited under the original rules of Proposition 13: If a corporation owning commercial property (such as a shopping mall) was sold or merged, but the property stayed technically deeded to the corporation, ownership of the property could effectively have changed without triggering Proposition 13's reassessment provisions.
 These rules were subsequently changed; under current law, a change of control or ownership of a legal entity causes a reassessment of its real property as well as the real property of entities that it controls.

 The application to commercial and rental property can lead to an advantage and profit margin for incumbent individuals or corporations who purchased property at a time when prices were low.
+This is in contrast to the initial campaign, where Jarvis argued that lowering property tax rates would cause landlords to pass savings onto renters, who were upset at their rapidly rising rents driven by the high inflation of the 1970's.
+Most landlords did not do this, which became a motivating factor for rent control.